MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 ## Known issues and limitations

-You must create these flows within the default environment to ensure they get listed in Teams.
+* You must create these flows within the default environment to ensure they get listed in Teams.
+* Only the flow author will be able to trigger the flow.
+It will not be available to other members of the channel/chat.

 [!INCLUDE[footer-include](includes/footer-banner.md)]